-Diamcor has a long established operating history in South Africa, key strategic relationships within the diamond industry, extensive knowledge relating to various diamond mining opportunities, and is developing a significant new project, the Krone-Endora at Venetia project.
-The Company pursues diamond related properties in South Africa and other diamond producing countries.
-The Company's strategy is to continue to identify, evaluate, acquire, and develop various diamond related properties, with specific focus on opportunities which demonstrate the potential to provide sustained near-term rough diamond production and attractive long-term cash flow.
+Diamcor has, an established operating history in South Africa, key strategic relationships within the diamond industry in the Republic of South Africa, Canada, China, Brazil and the United States, extensive knowledge of diamond mining opportunities, and is developing the Krone-Endora at Venetia project.
+The Company's strategy is to identify, evaluate, acquire, and develop various types of diamond related properties, with a specific focus on opportunities which demonstrate the potential to generate near-term and sustained rough diamond production and positive cash flow while minimizing shareholder dilution.

 The Company aimed to advance this strategy through the closing of the acquisition of the Krone-Endora at Venetia project from De Beers Consolidated Mines Limited on February 28, 2011.
-The Krone-Endora at Venetia project consists of the prospecting rights over the farms Krone 104MS and Endora 66MS, which represent a combined surface area of approximately 5,888 hectares directly adjacent to De Beer's flagship Venetia Diamond Mine in South Africa.
+The Krone-Endora at Venetia project included the prospecting rights over the farms Krone 104MS and Endora 66MS, which represent a combined surface area of approximately 5,888 hectares directly adjacent to De Beer's flagship Venetia Diamond Mine in South Africa.
 The deposits which occur on the properties of Krone and Endora have been identified as both, an upper "eluvial" deposit, as well as a lower / basal "alluvial" deposit, both of which are proposed to have originated from the higher grounds of the adjacent Venetia kimberlites, with the full extent to which these deposits occur on the project yet to be determined.
 De Beers previously completed exploration efforts on an initial area of interest comprised of approximately 310 hectares of the properties, the results of which were reported in an initial Independent National Instrument 43-101 Technical Report (the "Technical Report") which was filed by the Company on July 30, 2009.
 Based on the initial work completed to date, the Technical Report provided an initial inferred resource estimate of 54,258,600 tonnes of diamond bearing gravels, and 1.3 million carats of diamonds for the initial 310 hectare area of interest alone.
 The Technical Report also noted that based on the previous work programmes and evaluation completed to date by De Beers and the Company, an estimated 1,000m, or 1 vertical km, of material has shifted and eroded off of the kimberlites of Venetia onto the lower surrounding areas including those of Krone and Endora, but the extent to which this material may be present on the Krone and Endora properties currently is unknown.
-The Company's near-term efforts will focus on the key areas of interest defined by the previous work and estimates outlined in the Technical Report filed in 2009, specifically those within the defined K1 area of the project, the advancement of the recommended work programmes for the project, and subsequent trial mining and bulk sampling to better define the location and extent of the materials on both the Krone and Endora properties.
+The Company's near-term efforts will focus on the key areas of interest defined by the previous work and estimates outlined in the NI 43-101 Technical Report filed in 2009, specifically those within the defined K1 area of the project, the advancement of the recommended work programmes for the project, and subsequent trial mining and bulk sampling to better define the location and extent of the materials on both the Krone and Endora properties.
 From this work, the Company aims to secure data to allow it to arrive at final long-term production decisions for the Project.
+On September 11, 2014 the Company announced that the South African Department of Mineral Resources had granted the Company a Mining Right in respect of the Krone-Endora at Venetia project.
+The Mining Right has a 30 year term and grants the Company the sole and exclusive right to mine and recover diamonds over areas initially targeted by the Company encompassing 657.71 hectares of the Project's total area of 5,888 hectares.
+The Company has also submitted an application for a mining right over the remaining areas of the Project.